Build-Your-Own Hanukkah Latkes Toppings Board

 Instructions

-• Fill in the rest of the board with the carbs, and serve whatever doesn't fit on the side.
+• Fill in the rest of the board with the chips, garnishes, and serve whatever doesn't fit on the side.

 Tried This Recipe?
 Rate & Review!